Skip to content

 1. Annotated with a create_time frontmatter field

-2. Written to the action-specific SDD directory, where {YYYYMM} is derived from the current date:
+2. Written to the action-specific SDD directory, where {YYYYMM} is derived from the current date.
+Version-controlled paths look like:

 3. normal approval: sdd/tales/{YYYYMM}/{plan_name}.md